kylerobson/objective-c-style-guide/README.md

 ## Storyboards/Nibs

 Use storyboards and nibs when possible over purely using code.
 Use of storyboards should be combined with subclassing and categories for code reuse and maintainability.
 All view controllers that use Interface Builder should be defined in a storyboard.
 Multiple storyboards should be used.
 Storyboards should either contain one view controller per storyboard or contain one section/user story per storyboard.
 Nibs should be used for UIView subclasses.
+Storyboards should be named after the initial view controller.
+Nibs should be named after the view class.

 ## Autolayout

 Use auto layout when possible.
 Manual layout should be used as a last resort when auto layout is not well suited to a task (for example, collection view layout subclass is manual layout).
 When doing auto layout in code, use PureLayout over the built-in verbose ways of doing auto layout.

+## ARC

+Use ARC.

 ## Xcode project